 This course works with the assumption that various Greek, Roman, and Hebrew texts, including myths, inform much of the literature of contemporary western culture.
+Meets literature requirement for the breadth.

 †ENGL 470 Literature of the Bible [A: 3-0-0]3.